Lorrayne23/software-engineering-conclusion-project/README.md

 Autonomous driving systems have gained prominence in the recent industrial market, serving as precursors to autonomous vehicles that promote driving without human interference.
-As a result, repositories for simulating these systems are frequently used in development and testing, and the reliabi- lity of the simulations may be directly related to qualitative factors.
+As a result, repositories for simulating these systems are frequently used in development and testing, and the reliability of the simulations may be directly related to qualitative factors.
 Due to the scarcity of studies addressing this subject, this research aims to understand the qualitative relationships presented by this segment through the analysis of code smells and quality attributes in 200 repositories written in the Python language.